MaREI-EPMG/marei-energy-scenarios/README.md

 The json files can then be put into a fork of [MaREI-EPMG/epmg-scenarios-template](https://github.com/MaREI-EPMG/epmg-scenarios-template) .
 Follow the instructions **there** to ensure that they are displayed in the netlify app.

-[Olexandr Balyk](https://github.com/olejandro) is the creator of the app.
-[Andrew ZP Smith](https://github.com/energynumbers) is the current maintainer.

 ## Licence

 [![license](https://img.shields.io/github/license/MaREI-EPMG/epmg-energy-scenarios?color=purple)](LICENSE)